The Chain Letter

 “Hello?”

-“Hey, have you been outside your house at all this morning?”
+“Hey, you been outside your house at all this morning?”

-“No. Just been watching some kids play street hockey out front while I drink coffee.”
+“No. Just been watching some kids play soccer in the street while I drink coffee.”

-“Since you live only a half mile from me, I’m wondering if anything smells or sounds weird outside, like it does here.
-Can you just open your front door and step outside?
+“You only live a half mile away, right?
+I’m wondering if anything smells or sounds weird outside your place, like it does here.
+Can you step outside the door?
 See if you notice anything?”

 “Henry, you okay?
 You sound kind’a nervous.”